Eros (Dün album)

 Eros is the name of the first (and, to date, only) recording made by the French progressive rock band Dün.
-The record was self-released as a vinyl LP; a thousand copies were printed and sold by the band at concerts.
+The record was self-released as a vinyl LP; a thousand copies were printed and sold by the band at concert.
+The band failed to find a record label for a further, international distribution.
+The concept of the album was based on Frank Herbert's novel Dune, which particularly fascinated Geeraerts and Vandenbulcke.